 On Thursday when all was done, I pulled the chicken out of the oven (which was now distinctly smoky and greasy) and took it to N & R’s for Cinco de Mayo.
 The chicken was beautiful, and it was just incredibly delicious.
 The skin was crispy, flavorful, and beautifully golden.
 The meat was moist and flavorful.
 This recipe made me love roast chicken again.
 How I’ve forgotten the joys of that particular dish.
 Never again.
 And chicken skin … which I haven’t eaten in years.
 The joys of my childhood come back to me with compelling presence.

 The bread salad was wonderful, even thought I forgot to add the arugula.
-Still a singular joy that left me noshing on it all evening.
+Despite the omission, it was a singular joy that left me noshing on it all evening.

-The meal was a bit of a surprise to N&R, so they offered a vegetable (salsa!) as well as a margarita for the holiday.
+The meal was a bit of a surprise to Natalie and Richard, so they offered a vegetable (salsa!) as well as a margarita for the holiday.
 And oreos for dessert (another guilty joy that evokes memories of youth).